Bamforthe History, Family Crest & Coats of Arms

 Another source notes: "In the 17th century there was an old family of Bamford of Bamford House; there was also another family of Bamford Hall.
 Jerome Bamford held land in the Mealegate in the manor of Manchester during the reign of Elizabeth.
 The name was well established in Rochdale parish in the 16th century, and still occurs there.
 There is a Lancashire village thus called."

-Important Dates for the Bamforthe family
+Early History of the Bamforthe family

 This web page shows only a small excerpt of our Bamforthe research.
 Another 78 words (6 lines of text) covering the years 1602, 1613, 1738, 1556, 1593, 1594, 1659, 1659, 1657, 1612 and are included under the topic Early Bamforthe History in all our PDF Extended History products and printed products wherever possible.